Hydroelectricity (also known as hydro) is a well-developed renewable energy technology that has been around for more than a century.

 Large hydroelectric power stations need dams to store the water required to produce electricity.
 These dams are often built to hold irrigation or drinking water, and the power station is included in the project to ensure maximum value is extracted from the water.

 Hydroelectricity does not actually consume any water, as all the water is returned to the river after use.

 While hydro plants can have very large capacities, the amount of electricity they generate can vary considerably from year to year depending on rainfall and electricity demand.
 Hydro can provide both baseload and peak load electricity, and hydro generators can start up and supply maximum power within 90 seconds.

-Hydro power accounted for 33.9 per cent of the clean energy and 5.7 per cent of Australia’s overall electricity in 2017.
+Hydro power accounted for 25.7 per cent of total clean energy generated and 6.2 per cent of Australia’s overall electricity in 2019.
 There are more than 120 working hydro power stations in Australia, with most of the nation's hydroelectricity generated by Hydro Tasmania's network of power plants and the Snowy Mountains Hydro Scheme in New South Wales.

-The Snowy 2.0 expansion and the Battery of the Nation proposal clearly show there is significant interest in expanding the nation's hydro resources to provide additional storage capacity to complement renewable energy such as wind and solar power.
+Snowy 2.0 and the Battery of the Nation clearly show that there is considerable desire in expanding the nation's hydro resources to provide additional storage capacity to complement renewable energy such as wind and solar power.

 jobs created during the lifetime of Snowy 2.05000